 2.2.1 All development requirements of Section 1 - Town Centres applies with the exception of Clause 1.1.
 SECTION 3 MIXED USE

-R CODES REPLACE REMAIN Volume 2, Clauses 1.1, 2.1, 3.1 replace Acceptable Outcome A 2.2.1 of the R Codes Volume 2. -
+R CODES REPLACE REMAIN Volume 2, Clauses 1.1, 2.1, 3.1 replace Acceptable Outcome A 2.2.1 of the R Codes Volume 2. - Acceptable Outcomes A3.1.1 Development that is consistent with the building heights provided in Table 2-3.1 and Figure 2.
+A3.1.2 External fixtures may extend beyond the maximum height in Table 2-3.1 and Figure 2 where the y are not visible from the street or neighbouring properties.
+1040 The large state for all the subscription of the state of

-- A3.1.1 Development that is consistent with the building heights provided in Table 2-3.1 and Figure 2. - A3.1.2 External fixtures may extend beyond the maximum height in Table 2-3.1 and Figure 2 where they are not visible from the street or neighbouring properties. - A3.1.3 The lowest point of a skillion roof is to be a maximum of the 'Top of external wall (roof above)' height. - A3.1.4 The City may approve development which exceeds the maximum height stated in Table 2-3.1 where it is stipulated in an approved Local Development Plan, Activity Centre Plan or Structure Plan.
+- A3.1.3 The lowest point of a skillion roof is to be a maximum of the 'Top of external wall (roof above)' height. - A3.1.4 The City may approve development which exceeds the maximum height stated in Table 2-3.1 where it is stipulated in an approved Local Development Plan, Activity Centre Plan or Structure Plan.